associacaosilo/labdeemergencia2ed/_pages/en/index_proj.md

 For questions or issues with the form, please get in touch by email: **labdeemergencia@silo.org.br** or visit the [FREQUENTLY ASKED QUESTIONS](/2ed/dicas/perguntas-frequentes){:target="_blank"}

-THIS INITIATIVE WAS INSPIRED BY THE OPEN CALL HELD BY THE DISTRIBUTED CITIZEN LAB - FRENA LA CURVA – CARRIED OUT IN MARCH 2020 IN SPAIN.